surviveplus/TeamReportPlus/README.md

 ## Features
 - Download test runs which includes step results and attachments from Visual Studio Team Services TEST.
 You can paste the TSV text to Excel file as deliverables.
 You can download all of attachments from some of Test Plan and some of Visual Studio Team Projects at once.
-- Export Test Plan (Test Steps, Actions, Expected result) for offline editing.
+- Export Test Plan (Test Steps, Actions, Expected result) for offline test execution.
 - Import Test Results and attachments of each steps.

 ## Installation & How to use